Mosure/tasc-assessment/README.md

 * Project structure refactoring (different react state management)
 * CI/CD
 * More documentation
+* Pagination would need to be fully implemented

 ## Architecture
 The shopping cart is seperated into the following components: